 The Future for The Barnegat Oyster Collective

-Another great way to help the cause is simply by eating more Barnegat oysters— which doesn’t sound like too bad of a deal to me.
+You can continue to help the cause by eating more Barnegat oysters—which doesn’t sound like too bad of a deal to me.
 You can order oysters and find which NJ restaurants source from the Barnegat Oyster Collective here.

 About the Author/s